 TGaz Editor: Modify the text in P65L9-16 as follows:

-A value of 1 in the R2I AOA Request subfield indicates a request for FTM responder to FTM initiator angle of arrival measurement.
+A value of 1 in the R2I AOA Request subfield indicates a request for RSTA to ISTA angle of arrival measurement performed at the ISTA.

-A value of 1 in the I2R AOA Request subfield indicates a request for FTM initiator to FTM responder angle of arrival measurement.
+A value of 1 in the I2R AOA Request subfield indicates a request for ISTA to RSTA angle of arrival measurement performed at the RSTA.

-A value of 1 in the R2I AOD Request subfield indicates a request for FTM responder to FTM initiator angle of departure measurement.
+A value of 1 in the R2I AOD Request subfield indicates a request for RSTA to ISTA angle of departure measurement performed at the ISTA.

-A value of 1 in the I2R AOD Request subfield indicates a request for FTM initiator to FTM responder angle of departure measurement.
+A value of 1 in the I2R AOD Request subfield indicates a request for ISTA to RSTA angle of departure measurement performed at the RSTA.